isabella232/ContactAngle/src/ContAngle/README.md

 ______________________________________________

-**The following notes are relevant only if you do not want to use the AllRunCA script mentioned above, or want to revise the input parameters**
+**The following notes are relevant only if you do not want to use the AllRunContAngle script mentioned above, or want to revise the input parameters**

 ## Input data format